Leslie Kirwan

-Leslie A. Kirwan (born April 1, 1957) is an American government official and college administrator who currently serves as the Faculty of Arts and Sciences Dean for Administration and Finance at Harvard University.
+Leslie A. Kirwan (born April 1, 1957) is an American government official who served as Secretary of Administration and Finance of Massachusetts from 2007 to 2009.

 Early life

 A native of Cambridge, Massachusetts, Kirwan earned an A.B. from Harvard-Radcliffe in 1979 and a Master of Public Policy degree from Harvard's John F. Kennedy School of Government in 1984.

 Department of Revenue

 In 1985, Kirwan joined the Massachusetts Department of Revenue as a manager in the Division of Local Services.
 In this role she oversaw the management of local budgets, the distribution of local aid, and coordinated state response to local financial emergencies.
 From 1991 to 1995 she was the Department's deputy commissioner, succeeding her mentor Edward J. Collins, Jr.